Kraxb/C-JSON-Streaming/README.md

  Code is written so that it supports bufferd and streamed mode.

+ You just have to define structure and model for that strusture.

  Serializatiion reads directly from structure members.
  Deserialization writes directly to structure members.